 Description

-A First World War memorial, erected in about 1920; altered by the addition of further names following the Second World War.
+The Weston under Penyard War Memorial is a First World War memorial, erected around 1920 and later altered to include additional names following the Second World War.

-DESCRIPTION The memorial takes the form of a Cross of Sacrifice: a plain, Latin cross with a sword incised into the east face.
-The cross is set on a tapering shaft on a slightly tapering square pedestal with a four-stepped base.
+It is constructed from rough-faced granite and takes the form of a Cross of Sacrifice, featuring a plain Latin cross with a sword incised into the east face.
+The cross is mounted on a tapering shaft that stands on a slightly tapering square pedestal with a four-stepped base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.